Physical and Mental Health Support and Outcomes for Children in Residential Care Programs

 'Udayan', in Sanskrit, means Eternal Sunrise.
 Registered in 1994 as a Public Charitable Trust, Udayan Care works to empower vulnerable children, youth, and women in 13 cities across 8 states of India.
 Their mission is to provide residential care in a family based environment so that the children grow up to be healthy, caring, independent and socially responsible adults.
 In striving to meet these goals, Udayan Care provides mental and physical health care services, foster care and community interaction, and education and career training through four primary activities: Udayan Ghars, group homes providing care to orphaned and vulnerable children; Udayan Shalini Foundation, providing scholarship support for girls' education; the Udayan Information Technology and Vocational Training Program, and the Big Friend Little Friend mentorship program. http://www.udayancare.org/

-Through the Udayan care Ghar Program and the Duke SRT Program, students will have the chance to learn about Orphan and Vulnerable child health issues in India and the residential support care model Udayan care has developed.
+Through the Udayan care Ghar Program and the Duke SRT Program, students have worked on mental health assessment over the past 4 years.
+In this 5th year, students will continue to have the chance to learn about Orphan and Separated child health issues in India and the residential support care model Udayan care has developed.
 Students will help support service and research activities that seek to better understand the short and long term mental and physical health needs of children, mentor parents and caregivers in Udayan Ghars.

 Project Application Process